| home :: wheelchair

 be usefully-used around the home, especially for those awkward locations

+like doorway jams and sliding glass doors.
 Many portable ramps are designed for easy carrying and transportation.

 Fold-up suitcase ramps in particular are designed to be lightweight and